e-Health toolkit for clinical decision making

 What is this project?

-The eHealth toolbox brings together a suite of electronic clinical decision-support algorithms, point-of-care diagnostics, and implementation guidelines.
-It has been designed with and for use by frontline healthcare workers in resource-limited settings, to reach and diagnose children with fever so as to support informed treatment or triaging decisions.
+The eHealth toolkit brings together a suite of electronic clinical decision-support algorithms, point-of-care diagnostics, and implementation guidelines.
+It has been designed with and for use by primary care health workers in resource-limited settings, to reach and diagnose children with fever so as to support informed treatment or triaging decisions.

 Why are we working on it?

-Every year, millions of children die before their fifth birthday due to treatable conditions including malaria, diarrhoea and pneumonia, largely because the tools available to health professionals for diagnosing and managing childhood illnesses are limited in resource-poor settings.
+Every year, millions of children die before their fifth birthday due to treatable conditions including malaria, diarrhoea and pneumonia, largely because the tools available to health professionals for diagnosing and managing illnesses are limited in resource-poor settings.
 Diagnostics help optimize the use of existing drugs as well as new treatments.
 With diagnostics, better patient management decisions can be made.

-Diagnostics and medical decision support in these contexts is often limited by funding, low levels of education and poor infrastructure.
+Diagnosis and clinical decisions in these contexts are often limited by funding, low levels of education and poor infrastructure.
 The remarkable rise of smart mobile devices in recent years offers significant potential for healthcare, but successful integration of this technology into existing infrastructure has frequently proved to be a barrier to implementation.
 Financial sustainability and scalability are also potential stumbling blocks in low- and middle-income countries.

 Engaging end-user communities in the development of eHealth initiatives has proved to be key to successful integration and deployment.